 Allow MODE Z Compression The default, send file date/time in UTC format.
-Disable Compression on Local The benefits of compression on the local network can often time Network be outweighed by the time it takes to compress that data.
+Disable Compression on Local The benefits of compression on the local network can often be Network outweighed by the time it takes to compress that data.
 It is recommended that compression be disabled for local network connections. (recommended)

-15.1.2.4 FTP MISCELLANEOUS
+16.1.2.4 FTP MISCELLANEOUS